ashishdasnurkar/auth0-django-sample/README.md

 ### 00 - WebApp Seed
 Learn how to setup your application integrating Auth0 libraries and tools.

+### 01 - Login
+Learn how to add login capabilities to your Django application using the Auth0 Lock widget

 ## Used Libraries
 * [Auth0 Lock](https://github.com/auth0/lock)
 * [Auth0 Python SDK](https://github.com/auth0/auth0-python)